hashmap-kz/workerfn/README.md

 - `workerLimit` – The maximum number of worker goroutines.
 - `tasks` – A slice of tasks to be processed.
 - `taskFunc` – A function that processes a task and returns a result and an error.
-- `filterFunc` – A function that determines whether a result should be included in the final output.

 #### Returns
 - A slice of filtered results.